JMStewart00/bangachain/web/modules/contrib/splide/docs/README.md

    Check out Blazy installation guides!

 ***
-***
-# <a name="plugins"> </a>PLUGINS
+## <a name="plugins"> </a>PLUGINS
-Not all plugins are supported nor implemented, below are:
+Not all plugins are supported or implemented, below are:

 1. [AutoScroll](https://github.com/Splidejs/splide-extension-auto-scroll):

   + `/libraries/splidejs--splide-extension-auto-scroll` (via packagist)
   + `/libraries/splide-extension-auto-scroll` (via github)

-   Or any supported path by priority, and they must have `/dist/js/splide-extension-auto-scroll.min.js`.
+  + Or any supported path by priority, and they must have `/dist/js/splide-extension-auto-scroll.min.js`.

 2. [Intersection](https://github.com/Splidejs/splide-extension-intersection):

   + `/libraries/splidejs--splide-extension-intersection` (via packagist)
   + `/libraries/splide-extension-intersection` (via github)

-   Or any supported path by priority, and they must have `/dist/js/splide-extension-intersection.min.js`.
+  + Or any supported path by priority, and they must have
+     `/dist/js/splide-extension-intersection.min.js`.

 Packagist always takes precedence over Github.
 Unless explicitly supported, the reasons for not being supported are: